ElsevierSoftwareX/SOFTX_2019_102/README.md

     <img src="./img/docker.png" width="120">
 </a>

-# Computational Science and Engineering (CSE) applications
+# Computational Science and Engineering applications

-Here we present the software requirements and how to run CSE applications *systems_of_equations_ex2* and *prototype_multi-physics*.
+Here we present the software requirements and how to run Computational Science and Engineering (CSE) applications *systems_of_equations_ex2* and *prototype_multi-physics*.

 ## Software requirements